Retailer H&M Under Fire For ‘Offensive’ Wording On Children’s Hoodie

 In an email sent to CBS Money Watch, H&M said, “we sincerely apologize for this image.
 We believe in diversity and inclusion in all that we do, and will be reviewing our internal routines.”

-“They made a mistake, they apologized, and I think ultimately consumers will forget by the end of the week,” Ron Torossian, 5W PR said.
+“They made a mistake, they apologized, and I think ultimately consumers will forget by the end of the week,” Ronn Torossian, 5W PR said.

 He said the mistake was a stupid one, that likely started out with the first set of eyes, a review board.